malviyasamridhi09/Teacher-s-Assessment/README.md

 ## Example
 Given two numbers as input, the program calculates their product using Booth's Algorithm and displays the result in both binary and decimal formats.

-## License & Contact
-This project is licensed under the MIT License.
-For any inquiries or contributions, feel free to reach out via email.